This isn't about how much sex you have. High frequency, multiple partners, regular app use — none of that is the problem.

 No checklist is diagnostic.
 But answer these honestly:

-- Do you spend a disproportionate amount of mental time on sex or the apps in ways that feel intrusive?
+• Do you spend a disproportionate amount of mental time on sex or the apps in ways that feel intrusive — not chosen?

-- Have you tried to cut back repeatedly and found you can't?
+• Have you tried to cut back repeatedly and found you couldn't?

-- Has the behaviour continued after real consequences — to a relationship, your work, your health?
+• Has the behaviour continued despite real consequences — to a relationship, your work, your health?

-- Do you often feel worse after encounters and return to them anyway shortly after?
+• Do you often feel worse after encounters and go back anyway, quickly?

 ⚠️ The Testing Avoidance Problem

-Compulsive sexual behaviour and sexual health avoidance often go together.
-The shame entangled with the pattern makes STI testing feel too confronting.
-Getting on PrEP feels like acknowledging something you'd rather not name.
-Clinic visits feel like standing before a jury.
+Compulsive sexual behaviour and avoiding sexual health care often go together.
+The shame entangled in the pattern makes STI testing feel too confronting.
+Getting on PrEP feels like officially acknowledging something you'd rather not name.
+Clinic visits feel like standing in front of a jury.

 So testing doesn't happen.
 Infections go undetected and untreated.

-If you're regularly having sex with multiple partners and consistently avoiding testing — the barrier isn't practical.
+If you're regularly sleeping with multiple partners and consistently finding reasons not to test — the barrier isn't practical.
 It's shame managing itself by avoiding the mirror.

 🔀 What Help Actually Looks Like

 CSBD is treatable.
-Not by willpower — willpower has already been tried.
-Not by shame — that's part of what drove the pattern in the first place.
+Not by willpower — willpower has already been tried and it doesn't work here.
+Not by shame — that's part of what's driving the pattern.

 Therapy.
-CBT adapted for sexual compulsivity is the most evidence-based option.
+CBT adapted for sexual compulsivity is the most evidence-backed option.
 Schema-based and psychodynamic approaches work well for the shame and self-regulation patterns underneath.
-Find someone who understands gay male sexual culture — not a therapist who treats high frequency or casual sex as the problem itself.
-That framing is counterproductive.
+Find someone who understands gay male sexual culture — not a therapist who treats high frequency or casual sex as the problem in itself.
+That framing makes things worse, not better.

 Sexual health counsellors.
-Many sexual health clinics — and most HIV clinics — have counsellors who work specifically with sexual behaviour concerns.
+Most sexual health clinics — and most HIV clinics — have counsellors who work specifically with sexual behaviour concerns.
 You don't need to be in crisis.
-"I'm concerned about my relationship with sex and I'd like to talk to someone" is enough to start.
+"I'm concerned about my relationship with sex and I'd like to talk to someone" is all you need to say.

-The layer underneath.
-CSBD rarely exists alone.
+What's underneath.
+CSBD rarely exists on its own.
 Anxiety, depression, ADHD, trauma, and deep shame patterns are usually running underneath it.
 Treating the behaviour without addressing the driver has a high return rate.
 A good therapist will look for this.

 🛡️ What the Goal Actually Is